-The Board of Directors of the Company ("the Board") comprises of one Managing Director, Whole time Director and Three Non - Executive Directors including.
-Mr.Apoorva Shah is Executive Chairman of the Board.
-The Board composition is in compliance with the requirements of Regulation 17 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('the Listing Regulations'), requiring not less than half the Board to be independent.
+The company has a very balanced and diversed Board of Directors, which primarily takes care of the business needs and Stakeholders' interest.
+The Board of Directors of the Company comprises of Two Executive Directors and Three Non - Executive Independent Directors.
+The Board composition is in compliance with the requirements of Regulation 17 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (the Listing Regulations), requiring not less than half the Board to be independent.

-All the Independent Directors have confirmed that they meet the independence criteria as mentioned under Listing Regulations and the Companies Act, 2013 ('the Act').
+All the Independent Directors have confirmed that they meet the independence criteria as mentioned under Listing Regulations and the Companies Act, 2013.
 All directors have made necessary disclosures regarding committee positions and Directorships held by them in other companies.
-None of the Directors is a Member of more than ten Committees and Chairman of more than five Committees (Audit Committee and Stakeholders relationship Committee)across all companies in which he / she is a Director.
-None of the Company's Independent Directors served as IndependentDirector in more than seven listed companies.
-The appointment of the Whole-time Directors, including their tenure and remunerationis also approved by the members.